mispchallenge/misp2021_baseline/task1_wws/README.md

 - **Introduction**

     This is the baseline system for the Multimodal Information Based Speech Processing Challenge 2021 (MISP2021) challenge task 1.
-This task concerning the identification of predefined wake word(s) in utterances.
+This task concerns the identification of predefined wake word(s) in utterances.
 ‘1’ indicates that the sample contains wake word, and ‘0’ indicates the opposite.
 For a more detailed description see MISP Challenge task description.

 - **System description**

-    The system implements a neural network (NN) based approach, where filter bank features are first extracted for each sample, and a network consisting of CNN layers, LSTM layer and fully connected layers is trained to assign labels to the audio samples.
+    The system implements a neural network (NN) based approach, where filter bank features are first extracted for each sample, and a network consisting of CNN layers, LSTM layer and fully connected layers are trained to assign labels to the audio samples.

 - **Data preparation**

   - **prepare data directory**

       For training, development, and test sets, we prepare data directories by extracting the downloaded zip compressed file to the current folder.
-Here, we only use the channel 1.
+Here, we only use channel 1.

       ```
       unzip  -d ./  *.zip